BorhnN/forty-jekyll-theme/What we do 1.md

                 <div class="col-lg-1"></div>
                 <div class="col-lg-6 col-md-12 col-sm-12 align-self-center mobile-top-fix">
                     <div class="left-heading">
-                        <h2 class="section-title">We Provide Research Materials</h2>
+                        <h2 class="section-title">We Provide Appliance Services</h2>
                     </div>
                     <div class="left-text">
-                        <p>We always there to help you on completing your projects.
-Are you looking for any research materials e.g. solvent, reagent, test tube, beaker etc ?
-No need to be panicked, just knock us and tell what you need!
-We will provide your desired goods as early as possible at a minimum cost.
-So, why you are wasting your precious time and energy on searching for them?
-Knock us and have a smile </p>
+                        <p>Research instruments delivery: Research work is a lengthy process.
+We support those people who put their most of the time and concentration to build a better career and contribute to the research community.
+For which we provide home delivery of their required equipment, reagents, beakers, solvent, test tube, etc just to make the journey of young and pro scientists smoother.<br> Educative package selling: Modern era is building up based on the technology.
+Now we can carry thousands of books in our pocket.
+To help one to make him more knowledgeable and worthy.
+We provide a large number of books on pdf format and some special software(with operation manual) at affordable cost.<br>We always there to help you on completing your projects.So, why you are wasting your precious time and energy on searching for them?
+Knock us and have a smile.<br><li><a href="#pricing-plans"><h3>Go for Research Software & Pdf Book Store</h3></a></li> </p>
                     </div>
                 </div>
             </div>